iltommi/qdb-documentation/source/concepts/data_transfer.rst

 The Transfer Process
 --------------------

-Once a cluster has completed :ref:`stabilization`, a client only needs to connect to a single node in the cluster.
+Once a cluster has completed :ref:`stabilization <cluster.stabilization>`, a client only needs to connect to a single node in the cluster.
 The client can then send data requests for entries stored across the cluster.

 When you store an entry in a cluster: